What is the function of a human tongue?

 The specific challenges an adult with a Tongue Tie may face include:

-- Inability to open the mouth widely affects speech and eating habits.
+- The inability to open the mouth widely affects speech and eating habits.

 - Always having to watch their speech